-The embedded YouTube video explains the different licences.
+The Creative Commons YouTube video explains the different licences.
 Although the video is produced by New Zealand Creative Commons all the conditions remain the same.
 To go to the Australian commons replace /nz with /au in the URL.

 How Does Creative Commons Work?

 Creative Commons provides free, easy-to-use legal tools that give everyone from individual creators to major companies and institutions a simple, standardized way to pre-clear copyrights to their creative work.
 CC licenses let people easily change their copyright terms from the default of 'all rights reserved' to 'some rights reserved.